 About Kumamap

-Making Japan's fragmented wildlife data accessible to everyone
+Making Japan's fragmented bear incident data accessible to everyone

 Why Kumamap Exists

-August 2025: a hiker encountered a brown bear on Mount Rausu, Hokkaido.
+August 2025: a 26-year-old hiker was killed in a brown bear attack on Mount Rausu, Hokkaido.

 For hikers planning routes through the Japanese Alps, this creates a serious challenge.
 Trails cross multiple prefectures, but bears don't respect administrative boundaries.
 A bear incident 2km from your hiking trail might be reported in a different jurisdiction's system—invisible to anyone who doesn't know exactly where to look.